Skip to page content

 About this Artist

-Baritone Gustavo Castillo, who comes from Barquisimeto, Venezuela, owes his early music education to El Sistema, the renowned music project in his home country.
-From 2016 to 2018, Castillo was a member of the Accademia del Teatro alla Scala in Milan, where he started his stage career singing Peter in Humperdinck’s Hansel und Gretel and Figaro in Il barbiere di Siviglia for children.
+Baritone Gustavo Castillo, who comes from Barquisimeto, Venezuela, owes the beginning of his musical education to El Sistema.
+From 2016 to 2018, Castillo was a member of the Accademia Teatro alla Scala in Milan, where he started his stage career singing Peter in Humperdinck’s Hänsel und Gretel and Figaro in Il barbiere di Siviglia for children.

-His debut as Schaunard in La bohème at age 25 was followed by performances as Sharpless in Madama Butterfly, Sagrestano in Tosca, and Belcore in L’elisir d’amore.
-He also sang Valentin in Diana Daniele’s Faust and Dandini in La cenerentola for children, an adaptation of Rossini’s work by Alexander Krampe.
+After his debut as Schaunard in La bohème at the age of 25, performances as Sharpless in Madama Butterfly, Sacristan in Tosca, and Belcore in L’elisir d’amore followed.